okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-widget-use-cases/oie-embedded-widget-use-case-sign-in-soc-idp/index.md

 This use case skips the factor requirements since it uses the Facebook Identity Provider.

-## Configuration Updates
+## Configuration updates

 ### Step 1:  Download and configure the Widget app

-Ensure that you have completed the steps that are described in the [Download and set up the SDK, Sign-In Widget, and sample app](/docs/guides/oie-embedded-common-download-setup-app/aspnet/main/) topic.
-These steps guide you to the appropriate repository and location of the embedded Sign-In Widget sample app, identify the packages to install, and describe additional changes to the Okta org that are required for the widget app.
+Ensure that you've completed the steps to [download and configure the SDK, Sign-In Widget, and sample app](/docs/guides/oie-embedded-common-download-setup-app/aspnet/main/).
+These steps guide you to the appropriate repository and location of the embedded Sign-In Widget sample app, identify the packages to install, and describe additional changes to the Okta org that are required for the Widget.

 ### Step 2: Set up your Okta org for social Identity Providers